djaus2/GoogleIoTHub/README.md

 # GoogleIoTHub
-An Azure IoT Hub D2C Console app that can be activated by TRIGGERcmd to get telemetry from an Azure IoT Hub, form a speakable string from it  and then forward it to a Google Nest.
+An Azure IoT Hub D2C Console app that can be activated by TRIGGERcmd to get telemetry from an Azure IoT Hub, forming a speakable string from it and then forwarding it to a Google Nest for enunciation.

 This is a work in progress: